 EXECUTE FUNCTION 'BAPI_TRANSACTION_COMMIT'

-variable, and when the data source is triggered the placeholder is replaced with the generated string so the proper SAP call is sent.
+variable, and when the data source is triggered, the placeholder is replaced with the generated string, so that the proper SAP call is sent.

-table, extract the SAP message, and display it to the user.
-That way the operator immediately sees whether the submission was successful or if something went wrong.
+table, extract the status message, and display it to the user.
+That way, the user immediately sees if the submission was successful or not.

 Result and conclusion

-- Value help for selecting an inventory list
+- Value help, for selecting an inventory document.

-- Better checks to ensure the user has filled the text inputs correctly
+- Better checks to ensure that the user has filled all text inputs correctly.

-- Proper handling of error messages, not just displaying them
+- Proper handling of error messages, instead of just displaying them.